RyanLongVA/Metis-Bounty/README.md

 #pushToDatabase2.py

+##Status: Dev/Testing --> New Args are incomplete

-Repo for 2.0 of pushToDatabase.
+Repo for 2.0 of pushToDatabase.py

-Reasoning:
-    - I'm changing the database structure and making the primary key IP (servers) instead of domains... it was a dumb mistakes on my part... the only issue is I'm not sure how much will break with what I change
+	- Complete revamp of the data formating
+	- Args calls are way cleaner
+	- Adding a rules engine for sorting domains